Building Klue

 The personas needed some machine learning infra to help them answer "what connects these notes?".
 I evaluated three options.

+Option 3: Provider abstraction.
 Having a single provider also meant a single point of failure, so I built an abstraction layer (popularly called an AI harness today) with pluggable providers.
-Settled on using OpenRouter's free model router for v1.
-This keeps AI features free with a BYOKey feature and still keeps the door open for Gemini Nano when the ecosystem matures.
+I settled on OpenRouter's free model router for v1.
+This keeps AI features free with a BYOKey option, and still keeps the door open for Gemini Nano when the ecosystem matures.

 class AIHarness {